Lac-Mégantic rail disaster: Emergency response

 According to initial claims made by the railway, the engineer who left the train unattended went to the explosion zone and uncoupled the last nine undamaged tank cars that were still on the tracks at the end of the derailment.
 After uncoupling the tank cars, he used a rail car mover to pull them away from the derailment site.
-This version of events has been disputed by Lac-Mégantic's fire chief, who indicated that a volunteer firefighter had used a rail car mover borrowed from a local factory to remove these cars from danger.
+This version of events was disputed by Lac-Mégantic's fire chief, who indicated that a volunteer firefighter had used a rail car mover borrowed from a local factory to remove these cars from danger.
 It was later revealed that two employees of Tafisa (Serge Morin, Sylvain Grégoire), a firefighter (Benoît Héon), the MMA engineer (Tom Harding) and a member of the family-owned excavation company Lafontaine and Son (Pascal Lafontaine) had worked to move nine tank cars away from the fire.
-Tafisa, a local particleboard industry that moves much of its product by rail, has a rail car mover which has the capability to deactivate the brakes on the cars it tows.
+Tafisa, a local particleboard industry that moves much of its product by rail, had a rail car mover which had the capability to deactivate the brakes on the cars it tows.
 Morin, aided by his colleague Grégoire, used the rail car mover to move the first five tank cars away from the fire.
 When they could not find a level crossing to move the rail car mover back to the disaster site, they used a loader to remove another four tank cars, two at a time.
 Because the loader lacked equipment to deactivate railcar brakes, Harding told the men to use the loader to break the air lines on cars to release the air brakes on each of these four cars.
 Lafontaine's workers hauled gravel to the site, created firebreaks and blocked manholes as burning oil spread into the town's storm sewer system.